AuburnSounds/Dplug/README.md

 - Where do I start?

-Be sure to read the Wiki for the finer difficult points.
+Be sure to read the [Wiki](https://github.com/AuburnSounds/dplug/wiki/) in depth.

 ## Comparison vs IPlug